NS Moves Closer to Commercial-scale Tidal Renewable Electricity Generation

 Application Contents.
 The amended Regulations set out the required contents of an application for a developmental tidal array feed-in tariff approval.
 These include plans concerning such information as the project’s financial viability, risk management and stakeholder engagement.
 The Minister may waive some or all of the required information if he’s satisfied that the applicant has previously provided sufficient information to the Department of Energy; for example, the applicant may have provided the required information in response to a prior RFP.

 “One-window” Committee.
 The Regulations create a “one-window” committee of specific provincial and federal government agencies to coordinate applications for developmental tidal array feed-in tariff approvals.
 The “one-window” committee gives the applicant a single government point of contact to coordinate project permitting matters.

 Ministerial Discretion.
 The amended Regulations expand the scope of the Minister’s discretion in deciding whether to issue an approval.
-The Minister may approve or reject an application for a feed-in tariff approval if:
+The Minister may approve or reject an application for a feed-in tariff approval if both:

-- the application satisfies the requirements of the Act and the Regulations; and
+- The application satisfies the requirements of the Act and the Regulations.

 The Minister may also take into account any matter he considers relevant and in the public interest.

 Deemed PPA.
 A developer that receives a developmental tidal array feed-in tariff approval is now deemed to have entered into a PPA with NSPI effective from the date of the approval – rather than the date NSPI put the applicant in the interconnection queue, as was the case before the amendments.